elfnor/elfnor-gallery/README.md

 # elfnor's gallery

-A place to quickly up load my arty phots and photos of my art
+A place to quickly upload my arty photos and photos of my art

 Avaliable at  https://elfnor.github.io/elfnor-gallery/